false

 This study examines the social determinants of loneliness during the COVID-19 pandemic.
 It identifies personal, community and societal factors that contributed to increased loneliness such as low income, living alone and reduced social group engagement.
 The study highlights the importance of addressing these determinants through therapeutic initiatives that go beyond psychological interventions.
 It calls for comprehensive strategies to mitigate loneliness and improve mental health outcomes during and after pandemics.

-• Understanding inter-governmental policymaking processes and initiatives in mental health.
+• Understanding inter-governmental policymaking processes and initiatives in mental health

-• Cross-government policies to improve and prevent mental ill-health.
+• Cross-government policies to improve and prevent mental ill-health

 • Better understanding and harnessing the impact of the built environment on mental health

-• Understanding civic participation and mental health
+• Examining links between civic participation and mental health in the Australian population

 Contact us